WICG/view-transitions/explainer.md

 ```
 transition element
+└─ states
+   └─ state
-└─ image wrapper
+      ├─ image
-   └─ image
+      └─ …child transition elements…
 ```

 - **transition element**: If the element is created as a "computed style + content image", this element will have a width and height of the content box of the original element, and have its computed styles reapplied.
 If the part is created as a "single image", this element will have a width and height of the border box of the original element.
 In either case, this element has a transform applied to position it in viewport space.
-- **image wrapper**: This element has a width and height of 100%, and [`isolation: isolate`](https://developer.mozilla.org/en-US/docs/Web/CSS/isolation).
+- **states**: This element has a width and height of 100%, and [`isolation: isolate`](https://developer.mozilla.org/en-US/docs/Web/CSS/isolation).
 This wrapper is useful when cross-fading images (documented later).
+- **state**: This element has a width and height of 100%.
+A transition element can have two states representing a "before" and "after" (documented later).
 - **image**: This contains the cached image, which may paint outside the parent elements.
 This would be a replaced element so CSS properties like `object-fit` will be supported.
 This element has a width and height of 100%, although the image may paint outside of its own bounds, similar to how a `box-shadow` is painted outside of an element's bounds.
+- **child transition elements**: If this transition element is a 'transition container', child transition elements will be nested here.

 These elements will be accessible to the developer via pseudo-elements.